 Convergence of Q-vectors (shaded).
 Divergence (dashed lines).
+See the Info box in section 13.1.3 for identification of geographic features.

 Discuss the nature of circulations and anticipated frontal and cyclone evolution, given the Q-vector divergence region of southern Illinois and convergence in Maryland & W. Virginia, using Fig. 13.41.